MaxMohammadi/MaxMohammadi/README.md

 - 🔭 I’m currently working on an anomaly detection platform (frontend and backend) for time series spacecraft telemetry data

-- 🌱 I’m currently learning SQL, InfluxDB, Sci-Kit Learn, and Web3 Frameworks
+- 🌱 I’m currently learning Solidity, Sci-Kit Learn, ReactJS, and Web3 Frameworks

 - 👯 I’m looking to collaborate on open-source DeFi projects on the Celo and Ethereum blockchains

-- 💬 Talk to me about space, running, algorithms, financial markets, crypto, and Elon Musk
+- 💬 Talk to me about space, running, space exploration, financial markets, crypto, and open-source code libraries

 </br>